Choir Boy: Plot summary

+During a call home to Pharus’ mom, he tells her that he will not be singing at Commencement, but he hopes that she will continue to be proud of him.
+Later in the shower room, Pharus enters and starts talking to someone, but they remain unseen to the audience.
+Pharus tells the person that he misses him.
+Jr. reenters, and the audience hears the sound of Pharus getting punched.

+Afterwards, the Headmaster starts to question people about the incident.
+Pharus insists that he fell and repeats that he is “a Drew man”.
+AJ and David both deny hitting Pharus, but David is suspended and his scholarship is taken away, causing him to no longer be able to attend the school.
+When the headmaster and Mr. Pendleton discuss the school, the headmaster says that he never expected to deal with queer issues.
+The teachers then explain how Pharus cannot sing during commencement because “boys with black eyes” are not allowed to represent the school.

+The day before commencement, Pharus wakes AJ up with his practicing in hopes that the headmaster will change his mind.
+AJ cuts Pharus’ hair and tells him the story of the last time he went to the barbershop, where he was called a homophobic slur.
+After, AJ lets Pharus sleep beside him.
+In the final scene of the play, Bobby sings the commencement music.
+Bobby pauses at the same moment where Pharus did at the beginning of the play, turns around to look at him, and then continues the song.

 Production history

 Royal Court Theatre, London

 Choir Boy opened at the Royal Court Theatre on September 4, 2012, and it played until October 6.
 Dominic Cooke directed and the cast featured: Dominic Smith (Pharus), David Burke (Mr Pendleton), Gary McDonald (Headmaster Marrow), Eric Kofi-Abrefa (Bobby), Kwayedza Kureya (Junior Davis), Khali Best (Anthony Justin), and Aron Julius (David Heard).

 Manhattan Theater Club at City Center, Stage I

 Choir Boy was commissioned by Manhattan Theater Club.
 The production began previews on June 18, 2013, with an official opening on July 2, 2013.
 The production starred Jeremy Pope as Pharus Jonathan Young, Nicholas L. Ashe as Junior Davis, Kyle Beltran as David Heard, Grantham Coleman as Anthony Justin 'AJ' James, Chuck Cooper as Headmaster Marrow, Austin Pendleton as Mr. Pendleton, and Wallace Smith as Bobby Marrow.
 The show closed on August 11, 2013.